aws-samples/aws-lambda-rdbms-integration/README.md

 Follow the instructions below to build and install the `LambdaInvoke` class:

 1. Install **git** and **maven** on the database server instance, if they're not already installed.
-1. As the **oracle** user, download and build the `rdbms-lambda-integ` project from github.
+1. As the **oracle** user, download and build the `aws-lambda-rdbms-integration` project from github.
 Steps:
    ```
    sudo su - oracle
    git clone https://github.com/awslabs/aws-lambda-rdbms-integration.git
-   cd rdbms-lambda-integ/oracle
+   cd aws-lambda-rdbms-integration/oracle
    mvn clean package
    ```